Paul G. Campbell Jr. expands law firm’s Public Policy & Gov’t Affairs Group

 Campbell has more than 40 years of management and engineering experience in the aluminum industry.
 He is a past president of the American Institute of Mining, Metallurgical and Petroleum Engineers (AIME) and The Minerals, Metals & Materials Society (TMS), two major international organizations.
 Campbell’s service to South Carolina includes: past chair, S. C. Manufactures Alliance; past chair, S.C.
 Chamber of Commerce; member, Clemson Board of Visitors; member, Board of Governors for the School of Business and Economics at the College of Charleston; and member, South Carolina Board for Technical and Comprehensive Education.

-Nexsen Pruet is a business law firm serving clients globally from eight offices across North and South Carolina.
-With more than 200 professionals, Nexsen Pruet provides regional, full-service capabilities with international strengths.
+Nexsen Pruet serves clients from nine offices across the Southeast.
+With more than 200 lawyers and professionals, the firm provides regional, full-service capabilities with international strengths.